PennyLaneAI/pennylane/doc/introduction/transforming_circuits.rst

 ---------------------------

 Transforms are inherently composable on :class:`~.QNode`, meaning that transforms with compatible post-processing functions can be successively applied to QNodes.
-This allows for the application of multiple compilation passes on a QNode to optimize gate reduction before execution.
+For example, this allows for the application of multiple compilation passes on a QNode to maximize gate reduction before execution.

 .. code-block:: python